spatialdatasciencegroup/PCS-Bridge2-tutorial/README.md

 # PCS-usage-tutorial
-### In this tutorial, we will explain using three important High-performance computing resources provided by PCS such as:
+### In this tutorial, we will explain three important High-performance computing resources provided by PCS such as:
 1. Ondemand
 2. interact mode
 3. Batch job.